OpenEvalProject/evals/manuscripts/elife-93125/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04dese585 Department of Microbiology and Cell Biology, Indian Institute of Science Bangalore India
+1. Department of Microbiology and Cell Biology, Indian Institute of Science Bangalore India ([ROR:04dese585](https://ror.org/04dese585))
-2. https://ror.org/04dese585 Centre of Infectious Disease Research, Indian Institute of Science Bangalore India
+2. Centre of Infectious Disease Research, Indian Institute of Science Bangalore India ([ROR:04dese585](https://ror.org/04dese585))
-3. https://ror.org/04t8qjg16 Pharmacology Division, CSIR-Central Drug Research Institute Lucknow India
+3. Pharmacology Division, CSIR-Central Drug Research Institute Lucknow India ([ROR:04t8qjg16](https://ror.org/04t8qjg16))
-4. https://ror.org/053rcsq61 Academy of Scientific and Innovative Research (AcSIR) Ghaziabad India
+4. Academy of Scientific and Innovative Research (AcSIR) Ghaziabad India ([ROR:053rcsq61](https://ror.org/053rcsq61))
-5. https://ror.org/01pe3t004 Adjunct Faculty, School of Biology, Indian Institute of Science Education and Research Thiruvananthapuram India
+5. Adjunct Faculty, School of Biology, Indian Institute of Science Education and Research Thiruvananthapuram India ([ROR:01pe3t004](https://ror.org/01pe3t004))

 † Corresponding author

 ## Abstract

 Sirtuins are the major players in host immunometabolic regulation.
 However, the role of sirtuins in the modulation of the immune metabolism pertaining to salmonellosis is largely unknown.
-Here, our investigation focussed on the role of two important sirtuins, SIRT1 and SIRT3, shedding light on their impact on intracellular Salmonella ’s metabolic switch and pathogenesis establishment.
-Our study indicated the ability of the live Salmonella Typhimurium to differentially regulate the levels of SIRT1 and SIRT3 for maintaining the high glycolytic metabolism and low fatty acid metabolism in Salmonella .
+Here, our investigation focussed on the role of two important sirtuins, SIRT1 and SIRT3, shedding light on their impact on intracellular Salmonella’s metabolic switch and pathogenesis establishment.
+Our study indicated the ability of the live Salmonella Typhimurium to differentially regulate the levels of SIRT1 and SIRT3 for maintaining the high glycolytic metabolism and low fatty acid metabolism in Salmonella.
 Perturbing SIRT1 or SIRT3 through knockdown or inhibition resulted in a remarkable shift in the host metabolism to low fatty acid oxidation and high glycolysis.
 This switch led to decreased proliferation of Salmonella in the macrophages.
-Further, Salmonella -induced higher levels of SIRT1 and SIRT3 led to a skewed polarization state of the macrophages from a pro-inflammatory M1 state toward an immunosuppressive M2, making it more conducive for the intracellular life of Salmonella .
-Alongside, governing immunological functions by modulating p65 NF-κB acetylation, SIRT1, and SIRT3 also skew Salmonella- induced host metabolic switch by regulating the acetylation status of HIF-1α and PDHA1.
+Further, Salmonella-induced higher levels of SIRT1 and SIRT3 led to a skewed polarization state of the macrophages from a pro-inflammatory M1 state toward an immunosuppressive M2, making it more conducive for the intracellular life of Salmonella.
+Alongside, governing immunological functions by modulating p65 NF-κB acetylation, SIRT1, and SIRT3 also skew Salmonella-induced host metabolic switch by regulating the acetylation status of HIF-1α and PDHA1.
 Interestingly, though knockdown of SIRT1/3 attenuated Salmonella proliferation in macrophages, in in vivo mice model of infection, inhibition or knockdown of SIRT1/3 led to more dissemination and higher organ burden, which can be attributed to enhanced ROS and IL-6 production.
 Our study hence reports for the first time that Salmonella modulates SIRT1/3 levels to maintain its own metabolism for successful pathogenesis.

 ## Introduction